-Dr. Robert Supinski's area of specialization is orthopedics/orthopedic surgery.
-Dr. Supinski's patients gave him an average rating of 3.0 out of 5 stars.
-His clinical interests include knee problems, arthroscopic surgery, and hand problems.
-He accepts Humana HMO, Child Health Plus, Humana Bronze, and more.
-After completing medical school at the University of Pittsburgh School of Medicine, Dr. Supinski performed his residency at Penn State Hershey Medical Center.
-Dr. Supinski (or staff) speaks the following foreign languages: Urdu, Greek, and Ukrainian.
-He welcomes new patients.
+Dr. Robert Supinski is a medical specialist in orthopedics/orthopedic surgery.
+He is rated 3.0 stars out of 5 by his patients.
+Clinical interests for Dr. Supinski include knee problems, arthroscopic surgery, and hand problems.
+He is in-network for Humana HMO, Child Health Plus, and Humana Bronze, in addition to other insurance carriers.
+His education and training includes medical school at the University of Pittsburgh School of Medicine and residency at Penn State Hershey Medical Center.
+Dr. Supinski (or staff) speaks the following languages: Urdu, Greek, and Ukrainian.
+He is open to new patients.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Shoulder Problems, Knee Problems, Arthroscopic ...
 (Read more)

 Dr. Martin Gingras is an orthopedics/orthopedic surgery specialist in Rochester, NY, Geneseo, NY, and Dansville, NY.
-Patients rated Dr. Gingras highly, giving him an average of 4.5 stars out of 5.
+Dr. Gingras is a graduate of St. Louis University School of Medicine.
+He is rated highly by his patients.
 He accepts Medicaid and Medicare insurance.
-He is a graduate of St. Louis University School of Medicine.
-He is professionally affiliated with Strong Memorial Hospital, Rochester.
-Dr. Gingras has an open panel.
+Dr. Gingras is professionally affiliated with Strong Memorial Hospital, Rochester.
+He welcomes new patients.

 Conditions / Treatments